anka0501/Sentiment-Analysis/README.md

 ## Motivation

-**Understanding public opinion:** Sentiment analysis allows us to track how people react to events, products, brands, or politicians.
+**Understanding public opinion:** Sentiment analysis allows us to track how people react to events, products, brands, or politicians. <br>
-**Supporting business decisions:** Companies can use the results of the analysis to optimize their marketing activities, customer service, and product development.
+**Supporting business decisions:** Companies can use the results of the analysis to optimize their marketing activities, customer service, and product development. <br>
 **Scientific research:** Sentiment analysis models find applications in many fields of science, such as sociology, psychology, and linguistics.

 ## Twitter Sentiment Analysis Dataset